codecop/distributed-monolith/shared-h2/readme.md

-# Distributed Monolith Service 'h2'
+# Distributed Monolith Service 'shared H2'

 This is an [H2 Database Engine](http://h2database.com/).